willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 <div style='page-break-after: always'></div>

 ### Stockfish - Move Evaluation
 Once Stockfish has generated its set of possible legal moves, it needs to evaluate to return the best possible move for this set.
 Until 2018 when AlphaZero, spoken about below, drastically outperformed Stockfish, Stockfish relied solely on a classical evaluation of the position to retrieve the best move.
 Since then, they have integrated a neural network to assist in evaluations of more balanced positions to close the gap.
-For this next section, I will be focusing more on the classical evaluation and later look into the benefits brought by AI.
+However, for this next section, I will be focusing more on the classical evaluation and later look into the benefits brought by AI.

 Without neural networks, Stockfish's classical evaluation relies on pro chess concepts such as:
 - Tempo